openthread/ot-docs/site/en/codelabs/openthread-border-router/index.lab.md

 ### Setup Raspberry Pi

 It is simple to set up a fresh Raspberry Pi device with the `rpi-imager` tool by following the instructions on  [raspberrypi.org](https://www.raspberrypi.org/software/) (instead of using the latest Raspberry Pi OS in the tool, download  [2021-05-07-raspios-buster-armhf-lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-lite.zip) by yourself).
 To complete the mobile phone steps in this codelab, you need to connect the Raspberry Pi to a Wi-Fi AP.
 Follow  [this](https://www.raspberrypi.org/documentation/configuration/wireless/) guide to set up wireless connectivity.
-It is convenient to login to the Raspberry Pi with SSH, you can find instructions  [here](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).
+It is convenient to log in to the Raspberry Pi with SSH, you can find instructions  [here](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).

 > aside positive
 >